Death Wish II

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 22% of the runtime.
 This shows the protagonist's commitment to The gang breaks into Paul's home, brutally assaulting his housekeeper, raping Geri, and kidnapping Carol.
 Carol dies trying to escape her captors.
 Paul discovers the carnage and Carol's death, marking the point of no return., moving from reaction to action.

 The Collapse moment at 67 minutes (73% through) represents the emotional nadir.
 Here, Geri dies from her injuries in the hospital, representing the death of Paul's last connection to a normal, peaceful life.
-Any possibility of redemption or returning to normalcy dies with her., shows the protagonist at their lowest point.
+Any possibility of redemption or returning to normalcy dies with her., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 79% of the runtime.
 Paul discovers the location of Nirvana, the gang leader.
 Ochoa tacitly gives Paul time to complete his mission before moving in, acknowledging that justice requires what the law cannot provide., demonstrating the transformation achieved throughout the journey.